driftphp/server/README.md

 In this example, a file named `app.js` located under `/internal/public/path/` folder will be accessible at `http://localhost:8000/public/app.js`.
 By default, this feature is disabled.

+### Important

+By default, this package will not install the `react/filesystem` package.
+This means that, if you don't install it by hand in your project, all the disk operations will be blocking.
+These operations done synchronously will be much faster and efficient, but by using large size files could slow down the entire process.

 ## Symfony bridge